casey-moldavon/employee-management-system/README.md

 ![image](images/mysql-image.png)

 Once i had my data, i began working on the CRUD functions...
-CRUD
+- CRUD:
-C - Create
+- C - Create
-R - Read
+- R - Read
-U - Update
+- U - Update
-D - Delete
+- D - Delete

 These functions primarily focus on organizing and manipulating data within MySQL Workbench.
 They use a specific syntax that takes some getting used to at first but quickly made sense once i put 2 and 2 together (example of a CRUD function below).